kyma-project/cli/README.md

 ## Installation

-Following commands will install Kyma CLI from the latest release.
-To install another release, set `KYMA_VERSION` to the desired version in the first command.
+Use the following commands to install the Kyma CLI from the latest release.
+To install a different release set the **{KYMA_VERSION}**  in the first command to the desired version.

-### Installation on Linux (i386)
+### Linux (i386)
+To install Kyma CLI on Linux (i386), run:

 ```
 (export KYMA_VERSION=$(curl -s https://api.github.com/repos/kyma-project/cli/releases/latest | grep tag_name | cut -d '"' -f 4) \